 After enrolling in several Creative Nonfiction classes at Hudson Valley Writers’ Center in Sleepy Hollow, New York, I finally earned an MFA in Writing from the Vermont College of Fine Arts.
 Thank you to Douglas Glover, Patrick Madden, Barbara Hurd, and Connie Mae Fowler for guiding me along a fascinating journey.

 An American-French-Israeli hybrid, I write mostly about my divided self, Israel, and home.
 My stories have appeared in 1966, Ascent, Assay, The New Haven Review, The Tishman Review, The Citron Review, The Coachella Review, Pithead Chapel, Hippocampus Magazine, Full Grown People, Under the Gum Tree, and Dumped: Stories of Women Unfriending Women, among others.
-Many thanks to Crab Orchard Review for selecting “The Fabric of Peace” as finalist for the 2017 John Guyon Literary Nonfiction Prize, to Negative Capability Press for nominating “Seven Definitions of Secret [See-krit],” ” for a Pushcart Prize in 2018, to Ascent for nominating “Fifty Days of Summer, 2014” for a Pushcart Prize in 2017 and to Under the Sun for nominating “Things Lost, Things Found” for a Pushcart Prize and for Best American Essays in 2016.
+They have also been featured on Brevity’s One-Minute Memoir and NPR’s Hanukkah Lights podcasts.
+Many thanks to Crab Orchard Review for selecting “The Fabric of Peace” as finalist for the 2017 John Guyon Literary Nonfiction Prize, to Negative Capability Press for nominating “Seven Definitions of Secret [See-krit]” for a Pushcart Prize in 2018, to Ascent for nominating “Fifty Days of Summer, 2014” for a Pushcart Prize in 2017 and to Under the Sun for nominating “Things Lost, Things Found” for a Pushcart Prize and for Best American Essay in 2016.
 I currently serve as Assistant Editor for Brevity.

 Most days, I can be found in my home office, tinkering with words.
 You can also find me elsewhere in my house teaching writing or yoga.
 My greatest high is witnessing students experience aha moments in both mind and body.